What's Coming to Netflix in April 2022

 - Anatomy of a Scandal (Limited Series) N – A new courtroom drama series from David E. Kelley who is behind Big Little Lies and Melissa James Gibson who is behind House of Cards.

-- Choose or Die (2022) N – Horror starring Sex Education’s Asa Butterfield.
+- Choose or Die (2022) N – Horror movie starring Sex Education’s Asa Butterfield.

+- Heirs to the Land (Season 1) N – Spanish period drama based on a book.

 What’s Coming to Netflix on April 20th